 By seeing a waveform in this manner it is possible to see analyse the operation of the circuit and discover why any problems may exist.

 An oscilloscope will normally have a large array of items on the exterior of the case.
-The font panel will typically have a number of items on it:
+The front panel will typically have a number of items on it:

 - Display The first things that is noticed on an oscilloscope is the large display that is used for displaying the waveform.
 This typically may take around a quarter of the space on the front panel or even a little more.
 It is often good to have a reasonably large display then it is easier to see the various elements of the waveform.